Academic Progress and Pursuit

 Veterans Administration Educational Benefits

 Application forms are available at all Veterans Administration (VA) offices, active duty stations, and American embassies.
 Completed forms are submitted to the nearest VA office.
-(See Veterans Assistance under Registration.)
+(See Veterans Affairs under Registration and Enrollment.)

 State Education Agencies